 B-7.331 Representatives.
 The AMA medical student members of each program accredited by the Liaison Committee on Medical Education or the American Osteopathic Association may select one voting member and one alternate member who must be medical student members of the AMA.

 B-7.332 Medical School Campus.
 The AMA medical student members of a school as defined in 7.331 that has more than one campus may select a voting member and an alternate from each campus.
 The members selected must be medical student members of the AMA and shall be properly certified to the Governing Council of the Medical Student Section.
 A separate campus is defined as a separate facility in a city other than where the main campus is located, and where part of the medical school student body is assigned for some portion of their instruction over a period of time not less than an academic year.

 B-7.3321 Request to seat a voting representative from a campus other than the main campus of the school must be submitted to the Medical Student Section at least ninety (90) days in advance of the first meeting at which the representative will be seated.
 The Governing Council of the Medical Student Section shall establish appropriate rules for credentialing all representatives.

 As noted above, your request must be submitted at least 90 days prior to the meeting at which you wish to seat representatives.
-For representation at the 2013 AMA-MSS Annual Assembly meeting in Chicago, please submit your request by March 15, 2013 to the MSS.
-The Governing Council will review your request and inform you of its final decision by April 5th.
+For representation at the 2014 AMA-MSS Interim Assembly meeting in Dallas, please submit your request by August 7, 2014 to the MSS.
+The Governing Council will review your request and inform you of its final decision by August 30th.

 For information and ideas on getting your section involved at your school, in your community, and in organized medicine, visit the Involvement Opportunities page.